72squared/vagrant-redis-cluster/README.md

 vagrant-redis-cluster
 =====================

-** A Vagrant image that will install redis from source and start a redis cluster. **
+*Configures a redis cluster in vagrant*

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.